Slim Harrison

 Single Carrot Theatre creates socially relevant theatre as a form of civic engagement in Baltimore by producing vibrant, experiential performances in traditional and non-traditional theatre venues; building cross-sector partnerships; and facilitating empowering educational programs.

-Our professional company aims to inspire our audience through the transforming power of American dance.
-Energy, athleticism, dynamism and passion are classic American dance ideals that move our dancers to achieve higher levels of artistry and skill, whether through the drama of contemporary pieces or by making classic ballet storytelling come to life.
+BTM's professional company aims to inspire our audience through the transforming power of American dance.
+Energy, athleticism, dynamism, and passion are classic American dance ideals that move our dancers to achieve higher levels of artistry and skill, whether through the drama of contemporary pieces or by making classic ballet storytelling come to life.
+Join us this season for our mainstage performances at Maryland Hall including Giselle, The Nutcracker, Momentum and La Esmeralda.